AyaAls777/visionSort-AIChallenge/README.md

 # VisionSort
-*AI-powered visual search tool for finding key moments in large batches of images or video frames using natural prompts.*
+*AI-powered tool that helps users upload large batches of images or video frames and find relevant content using natural language search prompts.*

 ---